-- Having such exceptional fur is an important adaptation because they do not have blubber (a layer of fats beneath the skin exists in most marine mammals) and depends exclusively on their fur for insulation.
+- Having such exceptional fur is an important adaptation because they do not have blubber (a layer of fats beneath the skin that exists in most marine mammals) and depend exclusively on their fur for insulation.

 - Their fur consists of two layers; a short underfur, and long guard hair.
 The guard hairs are waterproof and keep the underfur layer dry.
 In such a way, cold water does not contact the skin of sea otters and reduces heat loss.

 - Their fur also remains thick throughout the year.
 The hair is gradually shed and replaced rather than in a special molting season.

 - Sea otters have loose skin and flexible bones.

 - It is also an important adaptation because the waterproofing ability of guard hairs depends on extreme cleanliness.

 - Loose skin and flexible bones make sea otters able to clean and groom every part of their body.